 Freeing up HR professionals from tedious tasks means they have more time to focus on strategic decision-making.
 HR is a powerhouse of information.
 Given the tools to process data and apply their discoveries, they can do wonders for company culture.

-Looking toward the HR technology trends on the horizon for 2021, we see a strong influence of the past year and ongoing movement toward digital transformation.
+Looking toward the HR technology trends on the horizon for 2022, we see a strong influence of the past year and an ongoing movement toward digital transformation.
 Here are the technology trends coming to you.

 1. Artificial Intelligence in Recruiting

 Artificial intelligence is revolutionizing HR, and nowhere more than in recruitment.
 AI-based algorithms are changing the way employers find talent by offering a unique insight into applicants from a variety of sources, including their social media activity.
 IBM, for example, uses AI to analyze the social media shares of a potential hire.
 It also analyzes the sentences and facial expressions of the applicant to see if they’ll be a good fit.
 While this may seem a little scary (hello Minority Report), this power can be used to reduce hiring discrimination and create a diverse workforce.

 While many companies have already begun their HR digital transformation journey, 2022 will see increased adoption.
 That is to say that technology will be integrated into every facet of HR.
 According to Forbes, Millennials are once again driving this trend, as they rely on automated tools for accounting, communication, and management.
 Digital transformation means a rise in self-service tools like automated onboarding and workflows.
 It also means that HR departments will leverage data to improve company culture and policy.